Disease and Drug Information

 A colostomy is seldom needed for people with colon cancer.

 Although radiation therapy is rarely used to treat colon cancer, sometimes it is used to relieve pain and other symptoms.

-About 1 out of 8 people with rectal cancer needs a permanent colostomy.
+About 1 out of 8 patients with rectal cancer need a permanent colostomy.